Chocolate-coated marshmallow treats: Scotland

 The Scottish National Blood Transfusion Service gives Tunnock's teacakes to blood donors in Scotland after giving blood.
 There is an online appreciation society for the Tunnock's teacake and Dundee University also has an appreciation society for the Tunnock's teacake.
 A giant fully edible replica of a Tunnock's teacake was made by Michelle Kershaw and Nick Dodds at Pimp That Snack.
 The opening ceremony of the 2014 Commonwealth Games in Glasgow featured giant dancing Tunnock's teacakes.

 The product itself consists of a small round shortbread base covered with a hemisphere of Italian meringue, a whipped egg white concoction similar to marshmallow.
 As this soft white fondant is based on egg white rather than gelatine, it is much more delicate than marshmallow.
 This also means that a Tunnock's teacake is suitable for vegetarians, unlike any marshmallow-based alternatives.
 The Italian meringue is then coated in a thin layer of milk or plain chocolate and, in the case of Tunnock's, wrapped in a distinctive red and silver foil for the more popular milk chocolate variety, and a blue and gold wrapping for the plain chocolate type.
 Several competing brands to Tunnock's, such as Lees' Foods, also include jam in the centre of the teacake.
+The marshmallow filling is also firmer.
 In 2013, British café chain Costa Coffee introduced the giant marshmallow teacake, which is around three times the size of a standard teacake, with a chocolate biscuit base topped with marshmallow and raspberry jam in the centre.

 An argument about whether the teacake is a biscuit or a cake led to an action in the European Court of Justice by British company Marks and Spencer.
 The UK tax authorities eventually accepted the company's argument that the teacakes were cakes (chocolate covered biscuits are taxed, cakes are not) but refused to repay most of the VAT.
 The European court ruled that in principle the tax should be repaid and in a further hearing before the UK Law Lords in 2009, after 13 years of litigation, Marks and Spencer won full repayment of the tax they had paid from 1973 to 1994, amounting to £3.5 million.
 This case was fought with Jaffa cakes.